Not going to lie, I have been extremely aggressive and obnoxious lately when it comes to ticking off items on my never-ending bucketlist!

 Many tours include the option to do half boat cruise, half helicopter, or even full helicopter to the reef, which is ideal if you don’t want to be on a boat all day.
 But NOTE!
 If you plan on scuba diving, you cannot fly after you dive!

-The boats take two hours to get out to the reef, and helicopters take about 15-25 minutes.
+The boats take around 90 minutes to get out to the reef, and helicopters take about 15-25 minutes.
 You can compare the different options for helicopter tours using Barrier Reef Australia.

-One of the most famous rainforests in Tropical North Queensland is the Daintree, and it’s definitely worth a visit if you want to see some untouched nature!
+One of the most famous rainforests in Tropical North Queensland is the Daintree Rainforest and Cape Tribulation Rainforest, it’s definitely worth a visit if you want to see some untouched nature!
 It rained the entire time I was on my tour but I kept just telling myself, “Well, it is the RAINforest…”

-The tour company I went with was The Adventure Company which I also found through Great Barrier Reef, and I have to give a massive shout out to our guide and driver Daniel!
+The tour company I went with was The Adventure Company which I also found through the Hot Deals page on Barrier Reef Australia, and I have to give a massive shout out to our guide and driver Daniel!
 The guy drove a full bus around from 7am-6:30pm and had a great attitude and informative commentary the entire time!

 Right after I was picked up, we passed an entire field of wild kangaroos.
 Enough said.
 Then a two hour drive later and we were in the Daintree/Cape Trib area.